Consumer Medicine Information

 The safety and effectiveness of FIRAZYR in children under 18 years have not been established.

-Do not use FIRAZYR after the expiry date printed on the pack.
+Do not use this medicine after the expiry date printed on the pack or if the packaging

 is torn or shows signs of tampering.

 Do not use FIRAZYR if there are any visible signs of deterioration, for example if

 the solution is cloudy, if it has floating particles, or if the solution is not colourless.

-Before you are given it
+Before you start to use it

-you are suffering from angina (reduced blood flow to the heart muscle).
+you are suffering from angina (reduced blood flow to the heart muscle)

-Inform your doctor before using FIRAZYR if you are taking a medicine known as an Angiotensin
+Tell your doctor before using FIRAZYR if you are taking a medicine known as an Angiotensin

 lisinopril) which is used to lower your blood pressure or for any other reason.

 Tell your doctor if you have allergies to:

-Any other medicines
+any other medicines

-Any other substances, such as foods, preservatives or dyes.
+any other substances, such as foods, preservatives or dyes.